 I had a baby yesterday.
 A food baby, that is.
 Soooooo much food yesterday, as I’m sure many reading can commiserate with.
 But so worth it.
 I’m going to keep this one short today because Lisa and I have a full day a head of us…starting off with a big lift at my Alma Mater,… Read moreRead this post

 There’s a popular saying I use often: “The painter’s house is always the last one to get painted.”
 I can’t say I know many painters personally to know for certain that this is true – which sorta makes the saying moot – but it serves as a fitting metaphor to today’s post.
 I guess I… Read moreRead this post

 Tony Gentilcore is one of the co-founders of Cressey Sports Performance, which really should have been called "Cressilcore Sports Performance" because that sounds like an awesome castle where a wizard lives (and plays sports).

-When he’s not picking things up and putting them down, he trains top-level athletes, contributes to the top fitness magazines and websites around, and sets up a camera in his garage to record his lightsaber skills.
+When he’s not picking things up and putting them down, he trains top-level athletes and clients in Boston, MA, contributes to the top fitness magazines and websites around, and sets up a camera in his garage to record his lightsaber skills.

 He lives in Boston.
 With his wife, Lisa.